awesome-astra/datasets/README.md

 ## The sets

+### Vector data

+_Data including vector embeddings for various usage._

+[**Cifar10 images with SqueezeNet 1.1 embeddings**](dataset-archive/cifar10-images-squeezenet): 5000 images from CIFAR10 with their vector embeddings and a few metadata. _Multiple JSON and CSV, 106 MB compressed_.

 ### Big tabular data

 _Big datasets in tabular format mainly for use with Cassandra (through `dsbulk` and similar)._